-Damp Proof Membrane - Damp proof membranes can be used to form part of a damp proof course.
+Damp proof membranes can be used to form part of a damp proof course.
 The damp proof membrane is positioned underneath a concrete slab with the intention of protecting the concrete from any moisture and therefore making it damp proof.

-A damp proof course is a typical feature of most contemporary properties, however the widespread use of “DPCs” only came about in the 1920s.
-As a great number of houses in the UK are older than this, it is possible that your property does not have a damp proof course.
+These in-built damp proof courses are usually very effective, however, the widespread use of DPC’s only came about in the 1920s.
+As a great number of houses in the UK are older than this, so it is possible that your property does not have a damp proof course.
 If your property was built after 1920 it is also possible that your current damp proof course has weakened and failed over time to allow water ingress and potential rising damp problems.

 *Survey enquiries for your local branch will be directed to our dedicated central survey control teams across the UK.
 Calls to 0800 and 0808 numbers are free unless you are calling from a business phone, in which case the rate will be set by your provider.